top of page

 Integrative Therapy

-Real change, in my experience, is a process of integration.
-Of understanding what drives your patterns rather than fighting them.
-Of gently expanding your capacity to respond differently — through your thoughts, your emotions, and your body.
+Real change in my experience, is a process of integration - understanding what drives your patterns rather than fighting them.
+Gently expanding your capacity to respond differently through your thoughts, your emotions, and your body.

-Because lasting change doesn't only happen at the cognitive level.
-It needs to be felt — in the nervous system, in the body, in the way you move through your day.
-When new ways of being become embodied rather than just understood, something shifts that thinking alone rarely reaches.
+Because lasting change doesn´t only happen at a cognotive level.
+It needs to be felt - in te nervous system, in the body, in a way you move through your day.

 Awareness We begin by building understanding.
 This includes psychoeducation — learning how the nervous system works, how anxiety and stress operate — but also a deeper exploration of how your context, your past experiences, and the environments you've lived and worked in have shaped the way you think, feel, and respond.
 Understanding the roots of a pattern is often the first step toward loosening its grip.